Skip to content

 It’s been said that if you don’t like the weather in Oklahoma, wait a minute and it will change.
 And while that’s true in some of the plains areas, Hochatown is a little bit more predictable given its proximity to the nearby Kiamichi and Ouachita Mountains.
 Summers can be very hot and muggy, with temperatures peaking in late July in the mid-90s Fahrenheit, and dropping to the 70s after sunset.
 Winters, on the other hand, are cold and wet, with temperatures averaging in the 40s.
 Rain is heaviest in fall and spring, averaging 5 or 6 inches a month, but come winter, it seldom translates into snow.

-What are the top things to do in Hochatown?
+Top things to do in Hochatown

 Beavers Bend State Park